 The time of his prophecy is between 663 B.C and 612 B.C.
 It is between the fall of Thebes and Assyrian itself.

-though if it is it is not followed in the translation
+Some evidence of an acrostic (which is a mnemonic).
+Though if it is, it is not followed in the translation

 This prophecy is dual

 One of the keys to understanding prophecy is that it can be fulfilled in two different times.
 This is clear that is what is going on here.
 The fall in 612 BC and then one still yet to happen in the future.
 We will point out the several indicators of this in the first chapter alone

 This should come as no surprise since modern day Assyria will be Israel’s enemy in the end-time.
 As we have discussed many times Modern Day Assyria can be found in the area of the Germanic peoples of Europe [see the Germany in Prophecy message]